 This reality is not meant to scare you out of pursuing online dating or blind dating in general, but to create an awareness that if something happens to you within the realm of your dating experience that has a negative impact on you emotionally, mentally, sexually, or intellectually, it doesn’t have to be something that entraps you forever on.

 I think that the word “trauma” can be a scary thing to think about.
 For many, our minds go to these worst case scenarios of incredibly traumatic and scary things happening to people.
-The truth is that trauma is on a spectrum and is incredibly subjective.
+The truth is that trauma is on a spectrum and is subjective.
 While I want to paint a clear picture here of some scenarios that can result in a person having experienced dating trauma, please understand that you may not relate, or there may be parts of this that you relate to but other things that you don’t feel are/were a problem for you.

 That’s totally okay.

 The idea here is to identify if a particular event, environment, or relationship with a person you engaged with once or multiple times may have led you to experience trauma symptoms.
-If the answer is yes, it is possible and even likely that the repercussions of these experiences can affect your future relationships to others and to yourself - so it becomes something worth processing and trying to heal.
+If the answer is yes, it is possible and even likely that the repercussions of these experiences can affect your future relationships to others and to yourself - so it becomes something worth processing and working to heal.
 At Millennial Life Counseling, that’s just what we help people do.

 I’m pulling from some real examples we’ve helped clients work through, as well as common indicators to help you identify if you’ve experienced dating trauma: